pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/projects/kaptan/index.rst

 :Author: Çağlar Kilimci

 **Kaptan** is a wizard that helps user to customize desktop enviroment after installing Pardus.
 While Kaptan is giving some information about Pardus, it also sets basic configures such as internet connection, wall paper and so on.

 Features
 --------

-* Mause configuration
+* Mouse configuration
 * Theme and KDE Menu selection
 * Setting wall paper
 * Asking user to search with Strigi